 An employer is required to pay contributions to the Treasurer under section 21 of the Act.
-The employer contributes 9.50 (2017: 9.50) percent of salary where the member has elected to contribute less than 4.5 percent of salary.
-Where the member has elected to contribute at a rate of 10 percent.
+The employer contributes 9.50 per cent (2018: 9.50) of salary where the member has elected to contribute less than 4.5 per cent of salary.
+Where the member has elected to contribute 4.5 per cent of salary, the employer must contribute at a rate of 10 per cent.